Seeed-Studio/wiki-documents/docs/ReSpeaker_Core_v2.md

 respeaker@v2:~$ pip install avs
 ```

-This will also install the following executables into **~/.local/bin: alexa-audio-check**, alexa-auth, dueros-auth, alexa-tap and alexa.
+This will also install the following executables into **~/.local/bin**: alexa-audio-check, alexa-auth, dueros-auth, alexa-tap and alexa.

 Tap the command below to Check the audio configuration:
 ```